 The hanging cowl has two key disadvantages:

 Note: As long as your liner will fit down the pot then many pots will be okay for the hanging cowl – it all comes down to aesthetics.
+Our hanging cowl will have the permitted chimney pot diameter on the cowl product page.
 However, anything that it is very tall or with an ornamental top can be cropped to make life easier when fitting or improve the aesthetics.
+But first check out Bishop Cowl on the website as this is designed for tall, ornamental pots.
 I often crop pots.

 To cut a pot down you need an angle grinder with a suitable 115mm cutting disc (I use general purpose diamond tipped blades).

-WARNING: Chimney pots are very heavy and the part you cut off can be very heavy.
+Chimney pots are very heavy and the part you cut off can be very heavy.
 The weight of the top part, when it comes away from the bottom part, can trap your cutting blade causing your angle grinder to to spasm and jump.
-This is not a nice operation.
+This is not a nice operation when at serious height.
+Also pots can break.
 Only attempt this if you are using a cherry-picker or have a suitable platform or scaffolding or a suitable base on which to work.
 NEVER attempt this from a ladder.

 Top Plate And Top Clamp: The top plate and top clamp are used together as one a method of fixing the chimney liner at the top of the stack.
 It is necessary to remove the chimney pot, fit the chimney liner in place with the plate and clamp, and then refit the chimney pot once installed.
 The chimney liner passes through the hole in the plate and is gripped in place above this with the top clamp.
 For a secure fixing, it’s recommended to use a top sleeve.
 The top sleeve fits inside the top of the chimney liner and gives a solid inner for the top clamp to grip against.
 Fill the gap between the liner and the pot with a sand/cement mix.